Another instalment in our new Boudoir Series, focusing on some of the INCREDIBLE journeys our clients have faced and are facing.

 Living a limitless life

-So I decided to go the second shoot with Jo to show that a bit even a disability should stop us.
+So I decided to go to the second shoot with Jo to show that even a disability shouldn’t stop us.
 In fact, we have more to offer and it’s still beautiful and strong.

 Now I’m fighting the toughest battle yet which led to a special family shoot with me and my son.
 I’m fighting against a tumour in my brain that could mean that I don’t get to see another year.